 The Role of E-procurement software in Supply Chain Management

-E-procurement software helps small businesses and enterprises manage spending on goods and raw materials from suppliers thanks to automated processes.
+E-procurement software helps procurement-heavy startups and mid-size companies manage spending on goods and raw materials from suppliers thanks to automated processes.

 Automation in e-procurement software includes purchase order generation and inputting vendor information to three-way matching and invoice payments made by the accounting department.